I Analyzed Puting vs Putting: Here's What I Found

 Did you know?

-This rule applies to many other words too!
+I noticed this rule applies to many other words too!

 Run → Running (not Runing)